i-MSCP/plugins/incubator/SpamAssassin/README.md

 ## 3rd-party SpamAssassin ruleset

 By default the plugin will setup an additional channel for download of SpamAssassin ruleset.
-This channel is provided by Heinlein Support that is a German ISP that is specialized in mail servers.
+This channel is provided by Heinlein Support, German ISP that is specialized in mail servers.

 Heinlein Support founder and owner [Peer Heinlein](https://de.wikipedia.org/wiki/Peer_Heinlein) has written several [books](https://portal.dnb.de/opac.htm?method=simpleSearch&query=123703522)